vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 }
 ```

-- `actAsToken` - `boolean` (default is `false`) – set to true if a Cloud Director act-as token needs to be included in the behavior invocation arguments.
-Depending on the type of behavior an act-as token might be needed in order to make additional API calls to Cloud Director.
+- `actAsToken` - `boolean` (default is `false`) – set to true if a VMware Cloud Director act-as token needs to be included in the behavior invocation arguments.
+Depending on the type of behavior an act-as token might be needed in order to make additional API calls to VMware Cloud Director.
 The token invalidates when the behavior execution completes (the behavior invocation task is completed).
 The token is created on behalf of the user who invokes the behavior.
 This property is part of the `execution_properties` section.

 ```json
  "execution": {